 We note that the draft LCD mandates the use of molecular, NOS CPT coding (81479) for submission of claims.
 This approach is in stark contradiction to previous requirements from MolDx to exclusively utilize the most appropriate existing CPT code.
 In this case, existing genomic sequencing codes (81445, 81455) appropriately describe the scope of services proposed in this LCD.
 Specifically, the existing codes note the inclusion of 'interrogation for sequence variants and copy number variants or rearrangements, if performed'.
 All classes of alterations described in this LCD are included in this CPT descriptor.
 Tumor mutation burden and MSI, when performed as part of a next generation sequencing based assay, are bioinformatic derivatives of single nucleotide alterations and insertion/deletion alterations.
-Thus, it would be inappropriate for Noridian to require a non- specific "not otherwise specified" CPT code, given the existence of a CPT code which appropriately describes the scope of services.
+For instance, MSI testing commonly relies on the analysis detection of insertion/deletions in 5 genes (KIT [BAT-25], MSH2 [BAT-26], SLC7A8 [NR-21], ZNF-2 [NR-24], MAP4K3 [MONO-27] either by fragment analysis (Bacher JW et al. 2004) or by NGS sequencing (Hempelmann JA et al. 2015).
+Thus, it would be inappropriate for Palmetto to require a non- specific "not otherwise specified" CPT code, given the existence of a CPT code which appropriately describes the scope of services.
 A precedent also exists in previously finalized LCDs from National Government Services that uses the CPT codes 81445 and 81450 for Genomic Sequence Analysis Panels in the Treatment of Non-Small Cell Lung Cancer (L36376) or Acute Myelogenous Leukemia (L36926).
-Therefore we recommend the use of CPT codes 81445 and 81459 to fulfill criteria for CGP testing, analogous to the LCD from Noridian on Non-Small Cell Lung Cancer.
+Therefore we recommend the use of CPT codes 81445 and 81455 (rather than 81479) to fulfill criteria for CGP testing, analogous to the LCD from Palmetto on Non-Small Cell Lung Cancer.

 If an individual laboratory's assay is sufficiently unique such that existing CPT codes do not appropriately apply to the assay, the laboratory should endeavor to have its assay recognized through appropriate channels, which would require obtaining a Proprietary Laboratory Analyses (PLA) code through the American Medical Association's CPT Editorial Panel process, rather than inappropriate utilization of 81479 as suggested in this LCD.
-The criteria for CGP can also be fulfilled with additional CPT codes that Noridian did not include in its draft policy proposal.
-For example, consideration may also be given to other CPT codes that would include PCR-based testing, FISH, and/or cytogenomic microarray.
+The criteria for CGP can also be fulfilled with additional CPT codes that Palmetto did not include in its draft policy proposal.
+For example, consideration may also be given to other CPT codes that would include PCR-based testing (eg. BRAF 81210, KIT 81272, KRAS1 81275, KRAS2 81276, NRAS 81311, ORAME 81401, GNAQ 81403, HRAS 81403), FISH (eg 88366), and/or cytogenomic microarray.